Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/simplification/types-of-simplification.md

 If digit sum of two or more options is same, then we will use unit digit rule to eliminate the rest of the options.

-In unit digit rule we just focus on unit digits of the numbers (i.e. only the last digit), and ignore the rest.
+In unit digit rule, we just focus on unit digits of the numbers (i.e. only the last digit), and ignore the rest.

 ##### Q. 4368 + 2158 – 596 – x = 3421 + 1262
 <pre>(a) 1066   (b) 1274    (c) 1247   (d) 1384</pre>